SerraKD/color-me-confused/README.md

 - When clicked, the start button takes the user to the game page and it has a hover effect.

+- After user clicks on the start button, menu buttons hide and game area comes up.

 ![Start Button image](docs-readme/startbutton-img.png)

 - __Instruction Button__